trailofbits/manticore/README.md

 architectures.
 It has been primarily used on binaries compiled from C and C++.
 Examples of practical manticore usage are also [on github](https://github.com/trailofbits/manticore-examples).

-- OS/Formats: Linux ELF, Windows Minidump
+- OS/Formats: Linux ELF
 - Architectures: x86, x86_64, ARMv7

 ## Requirements

-Manticore is supported on Linux and requires Python 2.7, pip 7.1.0 or higher, and the [Z3 Theorem Prover](https://github.com/Z3Prover/z3/releases).
+Manticore is supported on Linux, and requires Python 2.7 and the [Z3 Theorem Prover](https://github.com/Z3Prover/z3/releases).
 Ubuntu 16.04 is strongly recommended.

 ## Quick Start